kshyju/techiesweb.net/_posts/2021-04-24-system_text_json-deserialize-json-array-in-type-and-value-format.md

 I ended up writing my converter like below.
 The trick is to loop through the tokens, when you find the StartArray type token, deserialize from that position onwards.

     public sealed class VehiclesArrayConverter : JsonConverter<List<Vehicle>>
     {
         public override List<Vehicle> Read(ref Utf8JsonReader reader, Type typeToConvert, JsonSerializerOptions options) {
-            // Let's check we are dealing with a proper array format([]) adhering to the JSON spec.
+            // Let's check we are dealing with a proper array format([]) adhering to the JSON spec. if (reader.TokenType == JsonTokenType.StartArray)
-            // JsonReader is a forward only reader.
-            // We will read the next token from a copy of the JsonReader for checking our next token is a normal object.
-            // If the first token is a normal object, we are dealing with a proper array. var readerCopy = reader;
-            readerCopy.Read();
-            if (readerCopy.TokenType == JsonTokenType.StartObject)
             {
                 // Proper array, we can deserialize from this token onwards. return JsonSerializer.Deserialize<List<Vehicle>>(ref reader, options);
             }

             // If we reached here, it means we are dealing with the JSON array in non proper array form
-            // ie: using an object structure with "$type" and "$values" format.
+            // ie: using an object structure with "$type" and "$values" format like below
             // We will go through each token and when we get the array type inside (for $values),
             // We will deserialize that token.
 We exit when we reaches the next end object.

             List<Vehicle> list = null;
             while (reader.Read())
             {